Skip to content

 For text, varchar, string, and json columns.

-json is stored as text, so it has text operators.
+json is stored as text, so it also has text operators.
 Use the jsonb type for JSON operators.

 Takes a string, or sub-query returning string, or raw SQL expression as well as other operators.